Pawan-k8/morphs_repo/README.md

 Verify that the field allows copying the billing address if applicable.

 21. Shipping Country
-Verify that the field accepts standard valid country Verify that an error shows if no country is selected
+Verify that the field accepts standard valid country , Verify that an error shows if no country is selected .

 22. Shipping Pincode
 Verify that the field accepts only numeric pincode formats.
 Verify that invalid formats trigger an error message.
-Verify that an error shows if no pincode selected
+Verify that an error shows if no pincode selected.

 23. Submit Button
 Verify that the button is disabled until all required fields are correctly filled.